 Yep, topping the list is an old stand by, one that maintains it’s spot at the top of the recruiting hierarchy in many locations around the world, including India.
 Employee referrals represent a larger segment of found candidates than all of the social media outlets combined in this market, with 21% of new hires coming in via word of mouth.

-Set up referral bonuses, run contests to see who can bring in the most quality hires department-by-department with relevant prizes for the team that comes out on top.
+Set up referral bonuses, and run contests to see who can bring in the most quality hires department by department with relevant prizes for the team that comes out on top.
 Don’t forget to give these new hires a short questionnaire upon onboarding so you can nail down precisely how they found out about the opening.